Quantum optical neural networks using atom-cavity interactions to provide all-optical nonlinearity: Discussion

 \section{Discussion}

 We have proposed a QONN to address the electronic delay and energy consumption issues in ONNs without the need for complex qubit gate design as seen in QNNs.
 The QONN harnesses quantum optical neurons to produce nonlinear activations through absorbing and emitting single photons, supporting both fully-connected and convolutional layers.
 The effects of photon absorption duration, random atom-photon detuning, and stochastic photon loss have been investigated.
-The QONN has achieved over $95\%$ accuracy on both the benchmark MNIST digit classification and the real-world SAT-6 task.
+The QONN has achieved over $98\%$ accuracy on the benchmark MNIST digit classification task and over $97\%$ accuracy on the real-world SAT-6 task.
+This result surpasses the classical baselines with the typical accuracy $95\%$ for the MNIST task and $90\%$ for the SAT-6 task \cite{Basu2015}, and it is also comparable with the result from classical ONN experiments on the MNIST task with the accuracy roughly between $90\%$ and $98\%$ \cite{Ma2025}.

-Quantum entanglement can expand the dimensionality of the computational Hilbert space spanned by a large number of basis states, which has been shown to enhance the capabilities of some other quantum artificial intelligence systems, such as quantum reservoir computing \cite{Zhu2025, Zhu2024}.
-In the QONN, photon-photon entanglement occurs in the optical MVM when multiple photon amplitudes are combined as a pre-activation.
-This entanglement is not accounted for in our current mean-field treatment of the incident and activation photon fields, as an analytical formalism for the activation function, given by Eq.~\ref{eq:activation}, is required for gradient-based training.
-A fully quantum treatment beyond the mean-field approximation represents an important future research direction, which could demonstrate the quantum advantage of QONNs and enable comparisons with classical counterparts.
-Alternatively, within the current framework, a larger computational Hilbert space could be constructed by connecting the cavity neurons using optical waveguides or by adding more atoms to each cavity.
-These investigations could also lead to the discovery of more efficient quantum activation functions through balancing nonlinearity and monotonicity.
+The expansion of the computational Hilbert space has been shown to enhance the capabilities of several quantum artificial intelligence frameworks, including quantum reservoir computing \cite{Zhu2025, Zhu2024}.
+One straightforward approach to enlarging the Hilbert space in a QONN is to incorporate photon-photon entanglement generated within the spatial light modulator or Mach-Zehnder interferometer through the inclusion of photon Fock states \cite{Steinbrecher2019, Ewaniuk2023, Roncallo2025, Killoran2019}.
+Such entanglement is not considered in our current semiclassical treatment of the incident and activation photon fields, as an analytical expression for the activation function, given by Eq.~(\ref{eq:activation}), is required for gradient-based training.
+Alternatively, within the present mean-field framework, a larger computational Hilbert space could be realized by introducing effective atom-atom entanglement among cavity neurons within the same network layer.
+This may be achieved by coupling the cavity neurons in the same layer via optical waveguides or by incorporating multiple atoms into each cavity.
+These directions warrant further investigation and may enable the discovery of more sophisticated, and potentially more efficient, quantum activation functions that achieve an improved balance between nonlinearity and monotonicity.